Community Development Block Grant

 (Capital & Housing Rehab Projects Only)

-Applications are now available for the City of Palo Alto’s 2019-20 Community Development Block Grant (CDBG) program year for Multi-Family Rehabilitation Projects and Public Facility Rehabilitation Projects only.
-The applications are for funding under the City’s one-year funding cycle that includes FY 2019-20 (July 1,
+Applications are now available for the City of Palo Alto’s FY 2020-21 Community Development Block Grant (CDBG) for Multi-Family Rehabilitation Projects and Public Facility Rehabilitation Projects only.
+The applications are for funding under the City’s one-year funding cycle that includes FY 2020-21 (July 1, 2020 to June 30, 2021).
+The City expects to distribute locally an estimated $250,000 in funds for these two funding categories from the U.S. Department of Housing and Urban Development (HUD) for the CDBG Program.

 The CDBG Program is directed toward expanding and maintaining the affordable housing supply; promoting housing opportunities and choices; maintaining and improving community facilities; increasing economic opportunities, accessibility, energy efficiency and sustainability; and providing supportive services specifically for persons of low and very low income.
 Targeted groups might include persons who are homeless, seniors, persons with disabilities, and other special needs groups.

-The application submittal package must be received by the CDBG Program Office by 11:00 a.m. on Monday, February 11, 2019, in order to be considered for funding during the period that includes FY 2019-20.
+The application submittal package must be received by the CDBG Staff Specialist by 12:00 p.m. on Monday, January 13, 2020, in order to be considered for funding during the period that includes FY 2020-21.

 Applications are also available at the City of Palo Alto Planning Division, City Hall, 5th Floor, 250 Hamilton Avenue, during regular office hours.
 To request an application or for more information please contact Erum Maqbool, CDBG Staff Specialist at 650.329.2660 or via email at erum.maqbool@CityofPaloAlto.org.